-To work the last third of the crocheted ball, decrease 6 stitches in each round.
+To work the last third of the crocheted ball, decrease six stitches in each round.
 This is the opposite of the increase rounds and you need to work as many rounds as you did for each of the other sections.

-Work as many single crochet stitches as needed to match the number in your last increase round, then single crochet 2 stitches together.
+Work as many single crochet stitches as needed to match the number in your last increase round, then single crochet two stitches together.

-Decrease Round 1 (for a ball with 5 rounds): Chain 1. *Single crochet, single crochet, single crochet, single crochet 2 together.
+- Decrease round one (for a ball with five rounds): Chain one. *Single crochet, single crochet, single crochet, single crochet two together.
 Repeat from *.
 Join with a slip stitch.

 Fill the Ball With Stuffing or Other Filler